tsgates/arch-wiki-markdown/wiki/Lm_sensors.md

 This will create the /etc/conf.d/lm_sensors configuration file which is used by the sensors daemon to automatically load kernel modules on boot.
-You will be asked if you want to probe for various hardware.
+Users are asked to probe for various hardware.
 The "safe" answers are the defaults, so just hitting Enter to all the questions will generally not cause any problems.

-When the detection is finished, you will be presented with a summary of the probes.
-Here is an example summary from my system:
+When the detection is finished, a summary of the probes is presented.

+Example:

     # sensors-detect

+    This program will help you determine which kernel modules you need to load to use lm_sensors most effectively.
+It is generally safe and recommended to accept the default answers to all questions, unless you know what you're doing.

+    Some south bridges, CPUs or memory controllers contain embedded sensors.
+    Do you want to scan for them?
+This is totally safe.
+(YES/no):
+    Module cpuid loaded successfully.
+    Silicon Integrated Systems SIS5595...
+No
+    VIA VT82C686 Integrated Sensors...
+No
+    VIA VT8231 Integrated Sensors...
+No
+    AMD K8 thermal sensors...
+No
+    AMD Family 10h thermal sensors...
+No

+    ...

     Now follows a summary of the probes I have just done.
     Just press ENTER to continue:

-    Driver `it87':
-      * ISA bus, address 0x290
-         Chip `ITE IT8718F Super IO Sensors' (confidence: 9) Driver `coretemp':
+    Driver `coretemp':
-      * Chip `Intel Core family thermal sensor' (confidence: 9)
+      * Chip `Intel digital thermal sensor' (confidence: 9)

-If you plan on using the daemon, be sure to answer YES when asked if you want to to generate /etc/conf.d/lm_sensors.

-To automatically load the kernel modules at boot time:

-    systemctl enable lm_sensors.service

-Alternatively, instead of using the daemon, you can add the modules to the MODULES array in /etc/modules-load.d/lm_sensors.conf:

-    coretemp
-    it87
-    acpi-cpufreq

-> Automatic lm_sensors deployment

-If you wish to deploy lm-sensors on multiple diferent linux machines issue is that sensors-detect ask you quite a few questions.
-There are few tricks that you can use to automate replies.

-First one is if you wish to accept defaults which sensors-detect suggest you need just to press [ENTER] all the time.
-To automate this use this one liner:

-    # yes "" | sensors-detect

-If you wish to override defaults and answer YES to all questions then use this oneliner:

-    # yes | sensors-detect

-> Testing your lm_sensors

-To test your setup, load the kernel modules manually or by using the /etc/rc.d/sensors init script.
-You do NOT have to do both.
-Example manually adding them

-    # modprobe it87
-    # modprobe coretemp

-Example using the script

-    # systemctl start lm_sensors

-You should see something like this when you run sensors
+    Driver `lm90':
+      * Bus `SMBus nForce2 adapter at 4d00'
+        Busdriver `i2c_nforce2', I2C address 0x4c
+        Chip `Winbond W83L771AWG/ASG' (confidence: 6)

+    Do you want to overwrite /etc/conf.d/lm_sensors?
+(YES/no): ln -s '/usr/lib/systemd/system/lm_sensors.service' '/etc/systemd/system/multi-user.target.wants/lm_sensors.service'
+    Unloading i2c-dev...
+OK
+    Unloading cpuid...
+OK

+Note:A systemd service is automatically enabled if users answer YES when asked about generating /etc/conf.d/lm_sensors.
+Answering YES also automatically starts the service.

+> Running sensors

+Example running sensors:

     $ sensors

     coretemp-isa-0000
     Adapter: ISA adapter
-    Core 0:      +30.0°C  (high = +76.0°C, crit = +100.0°C)
+    Core 0:       +35.0°C  (crit = +105.0°C)

-    coretemp-isa-0001
-    Adapter: ISA adapter
-    Core 1:      +30.0°C  (high = +76.0°C, crit = +100.0°C)

-    coretemp-isa-0002
-    Adapter: ISA adapter
-    Core 2:      +32.0°C  (high = +76.0°C, crit = +100.0°C)
+    Core 1:       +32.0°C  (crit = +105.0°C)

-    coretemp-isa-0003
-    Adapter: ISA adapter
-    Core 3:      +30.0°C  (high = +76.0°C, crit = +100.0°C)

-    it8718-isa-0290
+    w83l771-i2c-0-4c
-    Adapter: ISA adapter
+    Adapter: SMBus nForce2 adapter at 4d00
-    in0:         +1.17 V  (min =  +0.00 V, max =  +4.08 V)
-    in1:         +1.31 V  (min =  +1.28 V, max =  +1.68 V)
-    in2:         +3.28 V  (min =  +2.78 V, max =  +3.78 V)
-    in3:         +2.88 V  (min =  +2.67 V, max =  +3.26 V)
-    in4:         +2.98 V  (min =  +2.50 V, max =  +3.49 V)
-    in5:         +1.34 V  (min =  +0.58 V, max =  +1.34 V)   ALARM
-    in6:         +2.02 V  (min =  +1.04 V, max =  +1.36 V)   ALARM
-    in7:         +2.83 V  (min =  +2.67 V, max =  +3.26 V)
-    Vbat:        +3.28 V
-    fan1:       1500 RPM  (min = 3245 RPM)  ALARM
-    fan2:          0 RPM  (min = 3245 RPM)  ALARM
-    fan3:          0 RPM  (min = 3245 RPM)  ALARM
-    temp1:       +18.0°C  (low  = +127.0°C, high = +64.0°C)  sensor = thermal diode
+    temp1:        +28.0°C  (low  = -40.0°C, high = +70.0°C)
+                           (crit = +85.0°C, hyst = +75.0°C)
-    temp2:       +32.0°C  (low  = +127.0°C, high = +64.0°C)  sensor = thermistor
+    temp2:        +37.4°C  (low  = -40.0°C, high = +70.0°C)
-    temp3:       +38.0°C  (low  = +127.0°C, high = +64.0°C)  sensor = thermistor
-    cpu0_vid:   +2.050 V

-    acpitz-virtual-0
-    Adapter: Virtual device
-    temp1:       +18.0°C  (crit = +64.0°C)
+                           (crit = +110.0°C, hyst = +100.0°C)

 > Reading SPD values from memory modules (optional)

-To read the SPD timing values from your memory modules, install i2c-tools from the official repositories.
-Once you have i2c-tools installed, you will need to load the eeprom kernel module.
+To read the SPD timing values from memory modules, install i2c-tools from the official repositories.
+Once installed, load the eeprom kernel module.

     # modprobe eeprom

-Finally, you can view your memory information with decode-dimms.
+Finally, view memory information with decode-dimms.

 Here is partial output from one machine:

-    $ decode-dimms

-    # decode-dimms version 5733 (2009-06-09 13:13:41 +0200)
+    # decode-dimms

     Memory Serial Presence Detect Decoder
     By Philip Edelbrock, Christian Zuckschwerdt, Burkart Lingner,